 Before leaving Muscat we will visit the Grand Mosque.
-We then follow the coast down to Wadi Shab and Wadi Tiwi, stopping along the way to view the natural beauty of the Bimah Sinkhole.
+We then follow the coast down to Wadi Shab and Wadi Tiwi.
 A beautiful oasis of freshwater pools, Wadi Shab is an ideal place for a photo opportunity.
-We will then visit Wadi Tiwi where there is the option to walk in the wadi, following the pools up through a haven of lush vegetation and palms, before heading to our camp at Finns Beach.
-Upon arrival there should be time for a swim before spending a memorable night under the clear Arabian sky.
+We will then visit Wadi Tiwi where there is the option to walk in the wadi, following the pools up through a haven of lush vegetation and palms, before heading to our wild camp at Finns Beach.